AshharShah/Computer_Vision_Project/AI_Usage.md

 - Used AI for additional clarification on OpenCV functions, their parameters, and expected outputs.

 - Overall, AI acted as a technical reference to accelerate learning of complex optimization and geometry concepts.

+- After the creation of the Week 3 notebook in the _Submission_Notebooks_ folder, AI was also used in order to breakdown the Week 3 notebook into different .py files for modularity and import them into a seperate notebook named _main.py_.